ablanchard/csv-reader-kafka/README.md

-# CSV reader spring boot kafka example
+# CSV reader, a Spring boot Kafka example

 Goal of this app is to read a csv file and save it in a database.
 To prove kafka, we send the csv line to kafka and then read them and save them in the database.